trevorwslee/ACalculatorApp/README.md

 3) The complete `ACalculatorApp` coding is quite involving, mostly due to UI coding

-Without going into all details of the implementation, I hope this exploration at this point is already enjoyable.
+Without going into all the details of the implementation, I hope this exploration at this point is already enjoyable.

-## Have Funs
+## Enjoy!

-You are more than welcome to clone the GitHub repository and build and run the complete Android app yourself.
+You are more than welcome to clone the [GitHub repository](https://github.com/trevorwslee/ACalculatorApp) and build and run the complete Android app yourself.

 > Peace be with you!